Harlan Mills: Achievements

-The ICSE-affiliated colloquium "Science and Engineering for Software Development" is being organized in honor of Harlan D. Mills, and as a recognition of his enduring legacy to the theory and practice of software engineering.
 The ICSE-affiliated colloquium "Science and Engineering for Software Development" was being organized in honor of Harlan D. Mills (1919–1996), and as a recognition of his enduring legacy to the theory and practice of software engineering.
 The first annual "Harlan Mills Practical Visionary Prize" award was presented in 1996.
 This award is given to an individual who has demonstrated a long-standing and meaningful contribution to both the theory and practice of the information sciences.

 Career

 Early life

 Born in Liberty Center, Iowa.
 As a young man, Mills studied art with Grant Wood.
 During World War II, Mills became a bomber pilot in the U.S. Army Air Corps.
 His skills in flying and teaching were such that rather than having him fly missions, the Army assigned him to train other pilots.